robertbraeutigam/scan/README.md

 In this case all communication is directed at the Gateway, which in turn reflects all information present on the "other side" of the Gateway.

+### Network Configuration

+Devices are expected to be available through a variety of network topologies and configurations, including through static or non-static IP addresses, through WiFi, with or without DHCP, through VPN, or through multiple network segments each with its own network zones or firewalls.

+Devices therefore must support low level network configuration options to enable them to participate in the SCAN network.
+These must at least include the following options:
+* Direct connection to SCAN network.
+Discovery and address resolution through broadcast UDP.
+* Connection through a gateway or gateways.
+Discovery and address resolution through gateway directly.

+Gateways present a way to configure a static set of IP addresses to speak to.
+This may be necessary for devices that are not on any "local" network.
+Connected through untrusted networks, such as cellular networks or other host networks.

+In addition, the network must support at least one direction of communication between devices or devices and gateways.

+Devices should do anything and everything that can be securely done to not have to configure the network to use the device.
+This should include the following:
+* Support WPS to join a WiFi network without configuration.
+* Support, detect and use DHCP if available.
+* Support local-link IP address auto-selection when DHCP not available, to support ad-hoc wired networks.

+Devices may support other methods to connect to a SCAN network, like VPN, Proxies, or other custom tunnelling methods.

+At the end of the network configuration devices must be able to send and receive frames to and from the rest of the SCAN network.

 ## Network Layer

 The network protocol is designed to be a "layer" on top of the Physical one.
 It is independent and